blacklightpy/vaultofknowledge/Literature/Origin of Writing.md

 			- Modern dialects of Indo-European languages start emerging.
 		- 1500–2000 (Early Modern period to present)
 			- Colonialism results in the spread of Indo-European languages to every habitable continent, most notably:
-				- Romance, to North, Central and South America, North and Sub-Saharan Africa, West Asia
+				- Romance (or Latin or Neo-Latin Languages), to North, Central and South America, North and Sub-Saharan Africa, West Asia
+					- Spanish
+					- Portugese
+					- French
+					- Italian
 				- West Germanic, to North America, Sub-Saharan Africa, East Asia and Australia
 					- English
 					- Dutch and German